 Going back to the Hillsborough disaster, it was the report findings issued ahead of the 1994/95 season that made all-seater stadiums mandatory for the two top tiers of English football.
 That was, however, nearly 30 years ago, so the big question remains whether or not safe standing should be allowed.

-What would safe standing look like?
+What does safe standing look like?

 UEFA regulations require that international matches be held in all-seater stadiums.
 However, several major stadiums in Europe have implemented safe standing areas.
 One of the most notable examples is Borussia Dortmund, a German team that uses rail seating to facilitate safe standing.
 This concept of safe standing is not limited to Europe, as it is being introduced in other regions as well.